-Mike runs a plumbing business in Baltimore MD, he suspected that he was overpaying for his commercial policies, but it wasn’t until a year later when he switched insurers that his suspicions were confirmed.
+Mike runs a plumbing business in Baltimore MD.
+He suspected that he was overpaying for his commercial policies, but it wasn’t until a year later when he switched insurers that his suspicions were confirmed.
 He was misclassified and was overpaying by $5000.
-It was only after we reviewed his policy that we found the error, fixed it and saved Mike thousands money in the process.
+It was only after we reviewed his policy that we found the error, fixed it, and saved Mike thousands of dollars in the process.

 It’s common for small businesses to start out with just the basics, such as commercial property and general liability policies.
-However, as they grow, there are many other types of coverage that get overlooked such as:
+However, as they grow, many other types of coverage get overlooked such as:

-- Excess liability or umbrella – This coverage adds extra to the ceiling when the standard coverage isn’t enough.
+- Excess Liability or Umbrella Insurance – This coverage adds extra to the ceiling when the standard coverage isn’t enough.

 - Workers’ compensation – This coverage is required in many states and covers medical expenses when a worker gets injured on the job.

-- Directors and officers liability –Financial protection for directors and officers should they be sued for wrongful acts stemming from performance of their duties.
+- Directors and Officers Liability –Financial protection for directors and officers should they be sued for wrongful acts stemming from the performance of their duties.

-- Employee benefits liability – Covers liability issues from an omission or error in the administration of an employee’s benefits that results in the employee incurring a cost, such as a terminated employer losing benefits after not being providing with COBRA information.
+- Employee Benefits Liability – Covers liability issues from an omission or error in the administration of an employee’s benefits that results in the employee incurring a cost, such as a terminated employer losing benefits after not being provided with COBRA information.

-Depending on your business, many of these insurances may be essential to adequately protect yourself.
-An annual insurance review is an ideal time to discuss these insurances, as well as your need for them, with your agent.
+Many of these insurances may be essential to protect yourself adequately, depending on your business.
+An annual insurance review is an ideal time to discuss these insurances and your need for them with your agent.
 Ensure the following elements are considered as you begin the review:

 The above answers will be different for every business and usually won’t remain the same over the business’s life, and that’s why insurance isn’t a one-size-fits-all, unchangeable product.
 Take advantage of these attributes and annually review your business for exposures and insurance needs.
 Insurance may not cover everything, but it can certainly mitigate your risks.
 Start your annual business insurance review today by setting up a meeting with your insurance agent to discuss the above issues and how they relate to your current insurance needs.